swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntime/Docs.docc/index.md

 An `EventLoopFuture` based processing protocol for a Lambda that takes a `ByteBuffer` and returns a `ByteBuffer?` asynchronously.

-`ByteBufferLambdaHandler` is the lowest level protocol designed to power the higher level `EventLoopLambdaHandler` and `LambdaHandler` based APIs.
+[`ByteBufferLambdaHandler`][bblh] is the lowest level protocol designed to power the higher level [`EventLoopLambdaHandler`][ellh] and [`LambdaHandler`][lh] based APIs.
 Users are not expected to use this protocol, though some performance sensitive applications that operate at the `ByteBuffer` level or have special serialization needs may choose to do so.

 ```swift
 public protocol ByteBufferLambdaHandler {